Department: Education and Training

-Primary Reporting Responsibility: Associate Director, Institutional Support and Special Campaigns
+Primary Reporting Responsibility: Associate Director of Education and Training

-To Apply: Interested candidates should send a cover letter, resume, and a writing sample (no longer than two pages) to [email protected] with “Institutional Support Associate” in the subject line.
+Interested candidates should send a cover letter, resume, and references through August 2019 to Amanda Tomera, Education Associate, [email protected].
+Optional materials: Samples of professional and teaching materials.
 No phone calls or recruiters, please.
 We apologize in advance that we can only contact those candidates moving forward in the search.

 American Ballet Theatre is an equal opportunity employer and is committed to providing a workplace free from harassment and discrimination.
 We are committed to recruiting, hiring, training and promoting qualified people of all backgrounds, and make all employment decisions without regard to any protected status.